Guide To The Best Christmas Markets In Belgium

 Foods To Eat At Belgian Christmas Markets

-You will find foods from around the world such as pasta, burgers, and great Asian noodles but make sure to leave room for a few Belgian favorites!
+You will find foods from around the world such as pasta, burgers, and great Asian noodles but make sure to leave room for some Belgian cuisine!

-By no means is this all the food but a small selection to highlight so that you don’t miss out…
+By no means is this all the food but a small selection of Christmas food in Belgium to highlight so that you don’t miss out…

 Festive Adult Beverages